 The main reasons the orangutans are endangered are:

-Bushmeat – while this has also been illegal for many years now, it is still practiced in remote regions.
+While this has also been illegal for many years now, it is still practised in remote regions.

 Interesting Facts About Orangutans